 Photography is about capturing a brief moment of light.
 A large part of the art of photography is how we control light to create an image.
 Not just of a moment, but for how we want that moment to appear in the photograph.
 We alter the appearance of light with tools and techniques to add, remove or change the light and shadows in a scene to make our creative ideas into a photograph.
 By controlling the look of the light and shadows in our images we set mood and create emotion, from feelings of calm serenity to tense drama.
+One of the tools I use all the time to do this is a set of v-flats from V-Flat World.

 How large a difference in range is there between the highlights and shadows in an image?
 High contrast is a wide range of tones from the darkest shadows (black) to the brightest highlights (whites).
 Low contrast images are a more limited range.
 In other words, the brightest parts of the image are closer to the darker parts.
 The dynamic range describes how wide a difference from dark to light we see, and a given camera can record.